jimm/seamaster/README.md

 # To Do

-Panic.
+- Start and stop messages for patches.

+- Messages.

+- Triggers.

-Fix window resizing.
+- Fix window resizing.

-Load should be more robust.
+- Load should be more robust.
 Count args (e.g. input and output creation) and make sure not null.

-Info window should bold "\*text\*" and italicize "\_text\_".
+- Info window should bold "\*text\*" and italicize "\_text\_".

-It wouldn't be difficult to have the loader support Markdown as well as Org mode.
-Besides heading character changes, comments couldn't start with '#'.
+- It wouldn't be difficult to have the loader support Markdown as well as Org mode.
+Besides heading character changes, comments couldn't start with the '#' character.

-Documentation.
+- Documentation.

-Names for connections.
+- Names for connections.